-Clinicians can learn how to effectively talk with patients about risk, access to firearms, and safety
+Learn how to effectively assess risk, talk with patients about access to firearms, and intervene appropriately

-Clinicians routinely ask patients about lifestyle choices that affect their health and safety, and that of their families.
-Primary care providers discuss diet, exercise, and alcohol intake with patients, and new parents are asked about car seats, secondhand smoke, and water heater temperature.
-Many clinicians, however, do not talk with patients about the risks of firearms in the home, even when it’s clinically indicated.1,2
+Clinicians routinely ask patients about lifestyle choices that affect their health and safety and that of their families, like diet, exercise, use of car seats, and secondhand smoke.
+Additionally, patients generally view their healthcare provider as a trusted source of information about their health and safety and that of their family.1,2 Many clinicians, however, do not talk with patients about the risks of firearms in the home, even when it’s clinically indicated.3-7

-Clinicians can easily learn the basics about firearms, risks associated with access, and safe firearm practices in order to have knowledgeable conversations that result in realistic and acceptable plans to reduce the risk of gun injury.
+Clinicians can easily learn the basics about firearms, risks associated with access, and potential interventions in order to have knowledgeable conversations that result in realistic and acceptable plans to reduce the risk of gun injury.

 No state or federal laws prohibit clinicians from asking their patients clinically-relevant questions about firearms.